Post-Divorce Changes and Enforcement in IL

 When a divorce is finalized by a judge, the divorce decree becomes a legally binding court order and both parties must comply with the terms of the decree.
 However, not everyone follows these terms as an ex-spouse may be late on child support or spousal maintenance, may fail to pay maintenance or turn over assets, or fail to meet their parental responsibility or parenting time obligations.
 When this happens, you can bring a contempt of court proceeding on your ex-spouse and they may be found with non-compliance of the court decree.
 The ex-spouse can also face a fine or jail time if the non-compliance is intentional.

-Call Our Divorce Attorneys at Allen Gabe
+Call Our Divorce Attorneys in Schaumburg, IL

 Related Child Custody Services: